 Linux Ubuntu is a free and open-source operating system.
 If your PC has no DVD drive, you can use the Rufus USB Installer to create bootable USB Ubuntu installer.
 This article navigates you through the procedure to create bootable USB Ubuntu installer in Windows.

 - You may read another article about the Ubuntu Installation Guide.

 Steps to Create Bootable USB Linux

 - Download the Rufus USB Installer from their website or anywhere else.
-This Rufus USB Installer is a free and open-source application that allows you finally create bootable USB Linux Ubuntu installer.
+This Rufus USB Installer is a free and open-source application that allows you to finally create bootable USB Linux Ubuntu installer.

 - Navigate to where the Rufus USB Installer software is placed on your computer, and start Rufus.